Apfelirne5/3D-Reconstruction/README.md

 ## Overview

-These outputs provide the geometric foundation for 3D Gaussian Splatting systems like [Brush](https://github.com/ArthurBrussee/brush).
+These outputs from video or images input provide the geometric foundation for 3D Gaussian Splatting systems like [Brush](https://github.com/ArthurBrussee/brush).
 It resizes images in a specified workspace directory and saves the resized images in a new folder while preserving the original images in a separate backup folder.
 It supports multiple scaling options and ensures that images are properly handled before processing.
 This also works on MacOS.

 ## Features